RauliL/plorth/docs/api.md

 </dl>

 Outputs given Unicode code point into the standard output stream.
-Range error will be thrown if the given number is not valid Unicode code point.
+Range error will be thrown if the given number is not a valid Unicode code point.

 ---